 Since 2019, the Slovakian monk Robert Klimo has been responsible for transmitting the Master’s teachings in the Czech Republic.
 He also continues to lead the center in Brno.

-The center in Brno is led by Robert Klimo, a monk of Slovak origin.
-He was born in 1969 in the small Slovak town called Šurany, but he spent most of his life in Bratislava.
-He became a mechanical engineer, and he works like one with few break up to now.
+Robert was born in 1969 in a small Slovakian town called Šurany, but he spent most of his life in Bratislava.
+He became a mechanical engineer, and he has been working in this field ever since.

-In 2000, his long-term interest in Zen brought him to practice in the Bratislava Zen center.
-In 2005, he was ordained monk under the name of Gyodza, the Homeless Monk.
-The following year he moved to Brno, where in 2009 he took over the management of the center after its founder, the monk Carolina Fajth.
+In 2000, his long-term interest in Zen brought him to practice in the Bratislava Zen Center.
+In 2005, he was ordained as a monk under the name of Gyoja, the Homeless Monk.
+The following year he moved to Brno, and in 2009 he started to lead this centre, which was founded by the nun Karolina Fajthova.

-On January 1, 2014, he received the Dharma Transmission and the Reverend title from the Master Sando Kaisen.
+On 1st January 2014, he received from the Master Sando Kaisen the Dharma Transmission and the title of a Reverend.

-She has held several positions since the beginning of practice.
-She was the main cook (Japanese tenzo) for the whole Czech Republic and France and she is currently the secretary of the Czech Sangha.
-From 2015 to 2017 she led the centers in Zlín and Uherské Hradiště, which currently do not operate.
+She has had several responsibilities since the beginning of her practice.
+Among others, she served as the chef (“tenzo”) for the Czech Republic and France, and is currently the secretary of the Czech sangha (community).
+From 2015 to 2017 she led the centers in Zlin and Uherske Hradiste; at the moment, she leads Saturday sittings in Brno.

-She stays in close contact with Master Sandó Kaisen and follows him regularly on retreats in France.
+She stays in a close contact with Master Sandó Kaisen and travels regularly to retreats in France

 Magdalena Paulíkova comes from Pilsen, where she studied humanities and anthropology and where she works as a social worker in the non-profit sector.